Last Updated on April 24, 2026 by Hannah Stephenson

 The Camps Bay Strip – aka Victoria Road – is the epicentre of upscale nightlife in Cape Town.
 And since it runs parallel to one of Cape Town’s most beautiful beaches, you’ve really got your pick of places to watch the sunset here.

-You could head to Cafe Caprice, everyone’s favourite Sunday night spot (except mine, apparently) or enjoy a delicious meal at Zenzero.
-Tiger’s Milk also has good food and nice cocktails for a reasonable price.
-Meanwhile, for a bougie beach club vibe, check out Chinchilla.
+You could head to Cafe Caprice, everyone’s favourite Sunday night spot (except mine, apparently) or enjoy a delicious meal at Harry’s, which is one of my newfound faves after this summer.
+Meanwhile, for a bougie beach club vibe, check out Chinchilla, which is an upmarket spot that offers lovely craft cocktails and oysters – cheers!

-For one thing, you can sit under fairy lights right on the edge of the water, and for another, the wine here is really reasonably priced, especially given its prime location (we’re talking R50 for a large glass, people!)
-I also can’t get enough of the seafood linguine.
+For one thing, you can sit under fairy lights right on the edge of the water, and for another, the wine here is really reasonably priced, especially given its prime location (we’re talking R60 for a large glass, people!)
+I also can’t get enough of the al fume linguini.

 Anyway, you can watch party boats setting sail and soak in the buzzing atmosphere around the waterfront while you watch the sun go down eating some amazing food and drinks.
 I always love coming here and I even make sure to bring friends who come and visit me, because it’s such a nice spot!